9 Tips for Helping Someone Overcome Drug Addiction

 Perhaps it has been a long time since you put your own well-being first due to your concern for a loved one wrapped up in drug addiction.
 But not only is it a mistake to forfeit your own well-being, but it is unfortunate to miss out on the many opportunities for the help and support that are available.

-Even as your loved one is involved with treatment, there are opportunities for family therapy, individual therapy, support groups for friends and family of addicts, and integrated family programming to reinforce their long-term transformation.
+Even as your loved one is engaged in drug rehab and treatment, there are opportunities for family therapy, individual therapy, support groups for friends and family of addicts, and integrated family programming to reinforce their long-term transformation.
 It is in everyone’s best interest that you give sufficient attention to your own needs, your physical health, and your mental health.
 The way forward is together, and the best path is one of positive transformation all around.

 Alta Mira offers comprehensive treatment for people struggling with drug and alcohol addiction as well as co-occurring mental health disorders and process addictions.
 Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward recovery.